tronprotocol/documentation/TRX/Tron-http.md

 Parameter consume_user_resource_percent: Consume user's resource percentage.
 It should be an integer between [0, 100]. if 0, means it does not consume user's resource until the developer's resource has been used up
 Parameter fee_limit: The maximum TRX burns for resource consumption Parameter call_value: The TRX transfer to the contract for each call
-Parameter call_token_value: The amount of  trc10 token transfer to the contract for each call
+Parameter call_token_value: The amount of  trc10 token transfer to the contract for each call (Optional)
-Parameter token_id: The id of trc10 token transfer to the contract
+Parameter token_id: The id of trc10 token transfer to the contract (Optional)
 Parameter owner_address: Owner address of the contract, default hexString
 Parameter name: Contract name
 Parameter origin_energy_limit: The maximum resource consumption of the creator in one execution or creation